 Foreshadowing: It gets broken and is one of the first signs of Mechakara's meddling... or so we are led to believe.
 It was actually broken by Dr. Linksano.

-Dr. Insano's alternate-universe counterpart.
+A Dr. Insano from an alternate reality where Linkara became Insano instead of Spoony.
 He is trying to take Insano's spot as Big Bad and designated science villain, but isn't very good at it.
 His latest failure led to Linkara hiring him as his scientific adviser, and he has remained on his side ever since.

 Butt Monkey: Spends most of his arc ignored by Linkara and doesn't fare very well after it finishes.